Supporting Manilva’s Wine Growing Heritage

 There is also a gastronomy festival called Saborea de Manilva (Taste of Manilva) at the beginning of December each year, where you can try locally produced wines, alongside traditional products from the area.

-You can also pick up a bottle of the rustic local wines in fruit shops and on the side of the road during grape season.
-Fruteria Pascual e Hijos sells these wines and stocks lots of incredible local cheeses, meats, olives and oils and is well worth a visit.
 These traditional Manilva wines are sold in plastic bottles that you’d expect to see oil in and usually come in sweet, medium and dry varieties.
 These are rough and ready wines and benefit from being very cold, but they are certainly cheap and cheerful and will give you a true experience.

 You can also pick up NILVA Wine at their shop in the Manilva Wine Museum, or buy it online.
 If you want to taste the wine and find out more about wine making, join them for their NILVA Wine Experience.
 This includes a tour of the wine museum, a tour of the production facility for the wine and then a visit to their vineyard where you will taste the wine and enjoy tapas.
 This costs 25€ per person and takes around 2 hours.